Mamagase/learning-nextjs/README.md

 src/app/page.tsx //treated as the home route when visiting localhost:300.
 ```

--The localhost:300 is gonna look for the page.tsx in app folder and render the component in the layout.tsx then the details of the component is displayed.
+- The localhost:300 is gonna look for the page.tsx in app folder and render the component in the layout.tsx then the details of the component is displayed.

 ## Single Routes: